Are you looking for your next challenge? Then, look no further.

 Trivia Questions: What is the best-selling smartphone brand?

 Samsung is still the market leader when it comes to the smartphone world.
 They sold more phones this year than any of their competitors.

 How Pizza Culture Started

 Trivia Questions: The pizza was first used as a delicacy for royal families in Italy.
 True or false?

 Pizza was invented as a cheaper means to feed the poor and the homeless in the streets.
-It was a form of balanced diet containing proteins, vitamins and carbohydrates in a single slice.
+It was a form of a balanced diet containing proteins, vitamins, and carbohydrates in a single slice.

-Trivia Questions: What is the name of the Chinese concept of designing architecture and living spaces in harmony with the surrounding environment for the benefits of those living in it?
+Trivia Questions: What is the name of the Chinese concept of designing architecture and living spaces in harmony with the surrounding environment for the benefit of those living in it?